 The use of differing natural light sources will transform a space throughout the day as the sun works its way around the building.
-A barn conversion will often look quite at home with rooflights, to provide natural light to a bedroom or even a skylight above a kitchen area to flood the space with daylight.
+A barn conversion will often look quite at home with conservation rooflights, to provide natural light to a bedroom or even a conservation skylight above a kitchen area to flood the space with daylight.
 Also, the use of large French or bifold doors can provide a direct and open connection to the outside space.

 Big on the focal’s